freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/american-british-translator.md

 };
 ```

 The `/api/translate` route should handle the way time is written in American and British English.
 For example, ten thirty is written as "10.30" in British English and "10:30" in American English.
+NOTE: The `span` element should wrap the full time string, i.e. `<span class="highlight">10:30</span>`.

 ```js
 async (getUserInput) => {